what386/lash/README.md

 - `format <paths>...`: format files/directories (`--check` supported)
 - `run <file> [args...]`: compile to temp Bash and execute

-Use `--verbose` on commands for extra phase/progress logs.
+Use `--verbose` on commands for extra phase and progress logs.